CHOOSING YOUR RIDE

 Intermediate Road Rides:

-- Are designed for cyclists who are interested in longer faster rides
+• Are designed for cyclists who are interested in somewhat longer, faster rides

-- Cyclists keep a steady pace and meet up at some identified rest stops
+• Cyclists keep a steady pace and generally meet up at some identified rest stops

 Challenging Road Rides:

-- Are over 70km in distance, and designed for experienced faster riders
+• Are over 70km in distance or involve significant elevation gains, and are designed for experienced faster riders

-- Most are ‘training’, designed for riders training for granfondos and multi-day trips.
+• Most are ‘fitness’, designed for riders training for granfondos and multi-day trips.
 Cyclists take few breaks; they just keep riding